csae-coders-corner/How-to-digitise-a-dataset-using-your-phone/README.md

 After (data on computer)

 **WHAT YOU’LL NEED**
-- Item 1 DATA
+1. DATA
 This method will work best with data that:
-• Is **typewritten** rather than handwritten.
+*Is **typewritten** rather than handwritten.
 The technology for digitizing handwriting exists and is improving, but in my judgement is not reliable or accurate enough yet to use for research purposes.
-• Has **clear formatting** like headlines and column separators.
+*Has **clear formatting** like headlines and column separators.
 This allows the software to recognize the table structure better.
-• Is in a **large table**.
+*Is in a **large table**.
 The real time savings come when you’re working with tables with 50+ lines.
-• Is **repeated in a similar format**.
+*Is **repeated in a similar format**.
 I had a two-page table for every month in the same format, meaning I could use the same system for checking the accuracy of the digitizing over and over.
-• Added plus: This method works great with giant books that don’t fit well on a traditional scanner!
+*Added plus: This method works great with giant books that don’t fit well on a traditional scanner!

 2. OCR SOFTWARE - ABBYY FINESCANNER IPHONE APP
 OCR stands for “optical character recognition,” where text can be extracted from an image that is scanned or uploaded somehow.
 For example, if you take a picture of a book and send it to your computer, you will need to use OCR software to make the text searchable or editable.